tustin2121/James_Somerton_Transcripts/_videos/J-aYcSQ0DWQ.md

 And since so many people had been injured on the job throughout the years, taking pain killers to keep working, they were suddenly without the ability to pay for the meds too.
 So they had to start buying pain meds from family who had pensioned out, and therefore had drug plans, in order to do the backbreaking jobs that they could manage to find.

-Which, sadly, led to my hometown getting the nickname of CottonTown, because OxyContin was its main import.

 </james>
 <from></from>
 </compare>